What’s the best way to find a tradesman online?

 TrustMark are a not for profit organisation licensed by Government.
 They report to have the largest database of accredited tradesmen in the country.
 They have been around a while but the ability for customers to review their tradesman is a relatively new function.
 This means many firms don’t yet have a review, but what they lack in customer reviews they make up for in checks.

 How does it work?
-You are in control.
 Use their search engine to find tradesmen in your area and get in touch for a quote.
+You will need to set up an account first though.

 Checks: TrustMark’s registered tradesmen have their ID, accounts, credit status, insurance and qualifications checked.
 TrustMark registered firms’ technical skills are independently checked through on-site inspections to ensure a high quality of workmanship and business practices.
 TrustMark relies on scheme operators to adhere to a rigorous code of standards.